spectre-app/www/content/policy/guidelines.md

 ## License

-This code of conduct is licensed under the
+These community guidelines are licensed under the
 [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).

-Feel free to share, re-use or adapt these rules of conduct for use in your own communities.
+Feel free to share, re-use or adapt these guidelines for use in your own communities.